 Setting up staff rosters is often a logistical headache for hotel and accommodation managers.
 Everything is fine and dandy until employees start to request alternative shifts or swap shifts with colleagues without letting you know.
 The situation can quickly degenerate into chaos.
 The intranet can help with this problem too.
 Once the roster has been finalized, it can be published on the intranet with relevant staff having direct access to change or swap shifts as appropriate.
 This gives employees more control and allows managers to take a hands-off approach in relation to the day-to-day management of the roster.
 It also provides greater transparency as all the affected personnel can see for themselves exactly what’s happening.

-Better Integration Of Services
+Hotel Intranet Software: Better Integration Of Services

-Perhaps the single most important benefit of the intranet is that all these tools and features are available on a single platform.
+Perhaps the single most important benefit of the intranet is that all these tools and features are available in a single platform.
 There’s no need for multiple, and sometimes incompatible, systems across the business.
-Everything that employees need to do to get the job done is in a centralized, easy to use and easy to manage company intranet.
+Everything that hotel employees need to do to get the job done is in a centralized, easy to use and easy to manage company intranet.

 Are you looking to enhance your customer offering by providing better integrated services to your hotel guests?
 Then get in touch with the expert team at MyHub.
-We offer a free demo and 14-day trial so get started today and discover what a difference an intranet can make to your business.
+We offer a free demo and 14-day trial, so get started today and discover what a difference an intranet can make to your business.